ivotints/Learn2Slither/README.md

 create board 10 on 10
 each position of the board can have 5 states: Snake Head, body segment, Green apple, Red apple, Empty

+# Neurons
+4 * 4 = 16 of them:
+* 0/1 Is it obstacle?
+* 0/1 Is it good food?
+* 0/1 Is it bad pepper?
+* 0-1 What is the normalized distance? applied for LEFT, STRAIGHT, RIGHT and BACKWARDS directions relative to current moveing direction